DevsNG/laravel-interswitch/README.md

 ## Introduction
 Interswitch WebPay Integration package for Laravel 5.

-This package enables you to accept Master Card, Visa Card and Verve payments on your Laravel applications.
+This package enables you to accept Master card, Visa card and Verve card payments on your Laravel applications.

 ## Installation